 In terms of student achievement, the power of their question should help drive the research, the writing, and the presentation.
 It should help motivate them to become experts in their self-described field.
 And the more often a student gets a taste of what it feels like to be an expert, in however small a concept, the more they will want that feeling later on in life.

 It all starts with finding your own enthusiasm, your own excitement, and your own curiosity.
-Trigger yours and you’ll be heading towards a classroom built on inquiry.
+Do that, and you’ll be heading toward a classroom built on inquiry.